 - For Active Dry Yeast – use 3/4 teaspoon of yeast for each cup of flour.
 Active dry yeast is not recommended for express bread, one-hour or less bread machine cycles.

 - or Instant (“fast-rising”, “quick acting”, “rapid rise” or “bread machine”) Yeast – use 1/2 teaspoon of yeast for each cup of flour.
 Example: 3 cups bread flour would require 1-1/2 tsp. of “fast-rising” yeast.
 “Fast-rising” yeast and “bread machine” yeast are virtually the same and interchangeable with one another.

 A 7g (¼-ounce) envelope of yeast contains 2¼ teaspoons.
 Yeast can also be purchased in bulk so you can measure the exact amount needed.

 If you are unsure of the freshness of your yeast, you can test the freshness of your yeast before using:

-- Simply fill a cup with warm water, then add and stir in 2 tsp of sugar.
+- Simply fill a cup with warm water, then add and stir in 2 teaspoons of sugar.

-- Sprinkle a few tsp of yeast on the surface of the water and wait.
+- Sprinkle a few teaspoons of yeast on the surface of the water and wait.

 If the temperature is too cold, the yeast will not be activated; if it’s too warm, it will die.
 Your Bread Maker takes care of this worry for you by maintaining just the right temperature in the baking chamber at all times.

 Baking powder and baking soda may be used to assist yeast or on their own as leavening in quick bread which requires no kneading or rising.
 Recipes with baking powder and baking soda are different than yeast recipes.
 Leavening agents cannot be substituted for one another.